mapbender/data-source/README.md

 NOTE: you should _not_ attempt placing spatial data into the "default" database containing your Doctrine entities.
 You _will_ encounter errors running Doctrine schema updates.

-NOTE: the `filter` setting supports a magic placeholder `:userName`, which is bound to the name of the user running the query.
+NOTE: Both the `filter` setting and the `where` search param may use a magic placeholder `:userName`, which is automatically bound to the name of the user running the query.